 I’m not ashamed to admit that a tidal wave of schadenfreude washed all over me when I read about the planned glitzy event and the mountain of pushback she received from political friends and foes alike.
 There aren’t many public figures anywhere in this country who I can think of as more deserving of such condemnations than Pelosi.

-I guess one might say that in this case, Speaker Pelosi got her, ahem, just desserts.
+I guess one might say that in this case, Speaker Pelosi got her, ahem, just deserts.